PeaElorm/docker-webapp/README.md

 - open port 8080 to view your project.
 - NB: I chose to run my project in Gitpod (I already have the docker extenxion and configurations done)

+##Pushing Version2 to AWS
+- Create an Amazon ECS cluster
+- Upload/ Push your Image to AWS ECR (like docker hub).
+- Create a public repo
+- Open the repo
+- Click on “view push commands” to see how to push to ECR. *Give your repo the same name to simplify things.
+E.g., docker-web-app.
+You will need AWS CLI installed
+- Run AWS configure in your terminal: You will need an IAM user (access keys & secret keys
+- Go ahead with the commands from AWS.
+You might need to add an ECR policy for users to run the first command.
+ - Set up an Amazon ECS task definition with Fargate launch type and specify the Docker image you just created as the container image for the task definition.
+(Get the Uri from the repo)
+- Launch a new Fargate task using the task definition you just created.
+- (Wait for 5-10 min until everything is running) Access the web app by going to the Fargate task's public IP address.